 - 1. All posters must be created in PowerPoint. - 2.
 The PowerPoint slide must be the size you want printed (if you want the poster to be 40 inches wide and 30 inches tall when printed, use the "Page Setup" menu to set the poster width at 40 inches and the poster height at 30 inches).
 The maximum width that can be printed is 42 inches.
 The maximum height that can be printed is 42 inches, BUT the poster board is only 36 inches tall and does not support posters that are more than 36 inches tall very well so a maximum height of 36 inches is recommended. - 3.
 Be sparing with the use of solid color backgrounds for the sake of ink and drying purposes. - 4.
 Leave 1/2 inch margin around all edges. - 5.
 The title section of the poster should include the title of the project, the student's/students' name(s), Faculty Mentor: Faculty Name, and the name of the college the student is representing (Business & Technology, Education, Liberal Arts, Science & Health Professions).
-Each poster must also have an approved official NSU logo on it. - 6.
+Each poster must also have an approved official NSU logo on it (if you do not have a logo, contact Dr. Paulissen for one). - 6.
 PowerPoint files must be submitted as an email attachment to Mark Paulissen, paulisse@nsuok.edu, as part of the application process for both the Outstanding Scholar and Poster Presenter categories.